H2O Global News | Blog

 Mozambique: Cyclones and Droughts Exacerbate Water Shortages

-Mozambique faces severe water shortages due to frequent natural disasters and lack of infrastructure.
+Due to frequent natural disasters and lack of infrastructure, Mozambique faces severe water shortages.
 Nearly 60% of Mozambicans lack access to clean water.
 Cyclones and droughts ravage the country, damaging water systems and crops.

 Cyclones

 Mozambique experiences tropical cyclones that cause deadly flooding, leaving many without access to water.
-In 2019, Cyclone Idai killed over 1,000 people and left tens of thousands homeless.
-The storm destroyed water sources, sanitation systems, and crops.
-Rebuilding water infrastructure after a cyclone can take years due to lack of funding and resources.
+Recurrent droughts and frequent cyclones, like Cyclone Freddy in 2023, exacerbate water shortages and harm vital infrastructure.
+Rebuilding water infrastructure after a cyclone can take years due to a lack of funding and resources.

 Droughts

-Alternating between cyclones are periods of drought that plague Mozambique, drying up lakes, rivers and wells.
-The 2015-2016 El Niño drought left over 1.5 million people in need of food aid.
+Periods of drought alternate between cyclones in Mozambique, drying up lakes, rivers, and wells.
+The 2015-2016 El Niño drought left over 1.5 million people needing food aid.
 Droughts reduce access to water for drinking, sanitation, and agriculture.
-Without rain, hydroelectric dams cannot generate power, limiting access to pumped and purified water.
+Hydroelectric dams cannot generate power without rain, limiting access to pumped and purified water.

 Lack of Infrastructure

-Only about 50% of Mozambicans have access to basic water and sanitation services.
-The majority rely on unimproved water sources like rivers, ponds, and unprotected wells.
-Limited access to water, especially in rural areas, leads to increased disease like cholera, diarrhea, and malaria.
+Only about 50% of Mozambicans have access to essential water and sanitation services.
+Most rely on unimproved water sources like rivers, ponds, and unprotected wells.
+Limited access to water, especially in rural areas, leads to increased diseases like cholera, diarrhea, and malaria.

-To improve water security, Mozambique needs investments in water infrastructure resilient to natural disasters, as well as improvements in water resource management and distribution.
-Additional wells, rainwater harvesting systems, water treatment plants, and dams could help provide Mozambicans with a reliable source of clean water even after a cyclone or during times of drought.
+To improve water security, Mozambique needs investments in water infrastructure that is resilient to natural disasters and improvements in water resource management and distribution.
+Additional wells, rainwater harvesting systems, water treatment plants, and dams could provide Mozambicans with a reliable source of clean water even after a cyclone or during drought.
 With climate change projected to increase the frequency and intensity of cyclones and droughts, improving access to water in Mozambique is crucial.

 Conclusion

-As you have seen, there are still many countries struggling with a lack of access to clean water and basic sanitation for their citizens.
+As you have seen, many countries still struggle with a lack of access to clean water and basic sanitation for their citizens.
 The challenges are enormous, but so are the opportunities.
 By supporting organizations working to provide access in underserved areas, advocating with political leaders, and making personal choices to reduce water waste, each of us can play a role in helping to solve the global water crisis.
 Together, we have the power to change lives by bringing the basic necessity of water to those who need it most.
-Though the statistics are grim, every step we take towards a solution moves us closer to a world where all people enjoy their fundamental right to safe, clean water.
+Though the statistics are grim, every step toward a solution moves us closer to a world where everyone enjoys their fundamental right to safe, clean water.
 The time for action is now.